Validators

 funcname - name of the form's function-handler, from which the validator was called (it is used for localizing error messages)

-To associate the validator with a field, use the following attributes:
+To associate a validator with a field, use the following attributes:

 check - validator name without prefix